![]() Kria™ KV260 Vision AI Starter Kit NLP SmartVision Tutorial |

 nlp-smartvision --file-audio testing_list.txt

-Tip : You can copy the below commands and create a single script.
-Then directly execute that script to do all the required steps one after the other.
+TIP: You can copy the following commands and create a single script.
+Then directly executes that script to do all the required steps one after the other.

 mkdir Google_dataset